daedrics/atpco-api-sdk/README.md

 # atpco-api-sdk
-Spring boot starter for consuming the ATPCO Web API
+Spring boot starter for consuming the  <a href="https://developer.atpco.net/apis">ATPCO Web API</a>